Road Trip to the Top Historic Sites of Sonoma County

 Continue heading north on Highway 1.
 In a few miles, turn right onto Bodega Highway and soon you’ll enter the charming town of Bodega, the site of significant motion picture history: much of Alfred Hitchcock’s famous movie, The Birds (1963), was filmed here.

 Stroll around the one-block town and you’ll spot some of the very buildings used in the movie, including the 150-year-old Potter Schoolhouse and the Saint Teresa of Avila Church.

 When you’re ready, get back on Highway 1 to Bodega Bay, then continue heading north.
 For the next hour or so you’ll be driving on steep cliffs along the Pacific Ocean, marveling over some of the world’s most stunning ocean views.
 Your destination: Fort Ross State Historic Park.

 From 1812 to 1841, Fort Ross was tsarist Russia’s southernmost outpost in North America.
 It was an ambitious community, home to California’s first windmills and shipbuilding “yard.”
 According to the historical record, there were at least three windmills on the site (the few mills that existed elsewhere in California at that time were powered by water or animals).
 Shipbuilding was accomplished in the cove below Fort Ross, where boats were constructed from redwood and fir.

 Today, Fort Ross is a California Historical Landmark, a National Historic Landmark, and on the National Register of Historic Places, and faithfully reconstructed buildings recall the once-thriving colony, including the stockade, a Russian chapel, a barracks, two blockhouses, and a windmill.
 The only surviving original structure, Rotchev House, was renovated in 1836 for the last manager of Fort Ross, Alexander Rotchev, who lived there with his family.
 The old Russian cemetery, on a bluff east of the fort, is relatively intact, and the historic orchard still contains fruit trees from the Russian era.

-When you’re through, spend the afternoon exploring the coast.
+When you’re through at Fort Ross, spend the afternoon exploring the coast.
 Consider going hiking on bluffs overlooking the sea, checking out the natural oddities at Salt Point State Park’s pygmy forest, or — particularly in spring — visiting Kruse Rhododendron State Natural Reserve.